 Following this, my path led me to AbbVie, where I engaged in translational research focused on discovering and developing new therapies that target fibroblasts for the treatment of fibrosis and cancer.
 Over the years, I have seen how scientists have re-imagined medicine and continue to do so and this excites me!

-Currently, I am pursuing a Ph.D. at the joint program between the University of California, San Francisco, and the University of California, Berkeley, under the mentorship of Dr. Weaver.
-My research is focused on unraveling how the physical forces in the tumor influence tumor progression.
-This would lead to mechanotherapeutics as a novel avenue to expand the treatment arsenal for patients with aggressive cancers.
+Currently, I am pursuing a Ph.D. at the joint program between the University of California, San Francisco, and the University of California, Berkeley, under the mentorship of Dr. Valerie Weaver.
+My research is focused on how the physical forces in the tumor influence tumor aggression and metastasis.
+This would add to the novel mechano-therapeutics and expand the treatment arsenal for patients with aggressive cancers.
+Additionally, I am exploring the impact of factors such as obesity and high mammographic density on malignancy risk in Indian and African women.

 Cancer. culture. creativity.